- 1-1/2 pound beef tenderloin, cut into thin strips

 - Hot cooked noodles

-- Gradually stir in broth; bring to a boil.
-Reduce heat to low.
-In a small bowl, combine the sour cream, tomato paste, paprika and salt; slowly stir in sour cream mixture (do not boil).
+- In a shallow bowl or resealable plastic bag, toss beef in flour.
+In a large skillet, brown beef in butter and oil.
+Gradually stir in broth.
+In a bowl, combine the sour cream, tomato paste, paprika and salt.
+Bring beef mixture to a boil.
+Reduce heat; slowly stir in sour cream mixture (do not boil).
 Cook, uncovered, over low heat for 15-20 minutes, stirring frequently.
-Serve with noodles.
-Yield: 6 servings.
+Serve over noodles.
+Yield: 4-6 servings.

 "Maybe I made the sauce wrong, but it was awful.
 I ended up throwing out the sauce, and just put gravy on the meat and that was delicious.
 But I didn't a recipe to do that. :)"